IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     ```

 {% hint style="info" %}
-**Note** The **`Entity`** column indicates which action was invoked along with the function's internal version.
-Every time you update an action's code, the platform will increment the internal version number.
+**Note** The **`Entity`** column indicates which Action was invoked along with the function's internal version.
+Every time you update an Action's code, the platform will increment the internal version number.
 {% endhint %}

 ---